eyedeekay/si-i2p-plugin/README.md

 ### The http proxy

-Again, *slightly less experimental*, but currently it is possible to set your web browser's HTTP proxy to localhost:4443 and use it to browse eepSites.
+Again, *still pretty experimental*, but currently it is possible to set your web browser's HTTP proxy to localhost:4443 and use it to browse eepSites.
-I've mostly managed to stop all the bugs and hangs that would keep someone from using it successfully and I'm even pretty sure it's mostly safe at this point.
+I haven't been able to crash it or attack it by adapting known attacks on browsers and HTTP proxies to this environment.
 It should at least fail early if something bad happens.

 I am now fairly certain that it can't be forced to retrieve URL's outside the i2p network under normal circumstances in properly configured browsers.
 Intrepid